ekedonald/Shell-Scripting/README.md

 ## Shell Scripting Syntax Elements
 ## 1. Variables
 Bash allows you to define and work with variables.
 Variables can store data of various types such as numbers, strings and arrays.
-You can assign values to variables using the `=` operator and access their values using the variable name preceded bu a `$` sign.
+You can assign values to variables using the `=` operator and access their values using the variable name preceded by a `$` sign.

 ### Assigning value to a variable.